 Fold up the tent

-With this step you have got to be very keen to fold the tent neatly and into very tiny bits.
-First lift the outer parts of the tent towards the center of the center of the tent.
+With this step, you have got to be very keen to fold the tent neatly and into very tiny bits.
+First, lift the outer parts of the tent towards the center of the tent.
 The folds should be aligned in straight lines.
 One important point to note is that you should fold the tent lengthwise.

 While folding the door of the tent should be on top of the fold.
 Fold the tent to be a quarter the original width size of the tent.
 Having air in the tent will bring about moisture which causes the buildup of molds.
 So as to avoid this, you need to pat your already folded tent to ensure that air is not trapped inside.

 Pack up the fly

 Now that you have already worked on the main tent, you will need to straighten the fly then fold it lengthwise in that the outer part is inside the fold.
 This is something that can easily be pulled off by two people.